Compact element: Algebraic posets

 A poset in which every element is the supremum of the directed set formed by the compact elements below it is called an algebraic poset.
 Such posets that are dcpos are much used in domain theory.

 As an important special case, an algebraic lattice is a complete lattice L where every element x of L is the supremum of the compact elements below x.

 A typical example (which served as the motivation for the name "algebraic") is the following:

-For any algebra A (for example, a group, a ring, a field, a lattice, etc.; or even a mere set without any operations), let Sub(A) be the set of all substructures of A, i.e., of all subsets of A which are closed under all operations of A (group addition, ring addition and multiplication, etc.).
+For any algebraic system A (for example, a group, a ring, a field, a lattice, etc.; or even a mere set without any operations), let Sub(A) be the set of all substructures of A, i.e., of all subsets of A which are closed under all operations of A (group addition, ring addition and multiplication, etc.).
 Here the notion of substructure includes the empty substructure in case the algebra A has no nullary operations.